ThomasGirard/LogReader/README.md

 LogReader is a GUI application for viewing and filtering text files.
 It works kind of like an interactive fusion between tail and grep.

 ## Basic Installation

-Installation is simple, but depends on whether you have **tail** on your path or not.
+Installation is simple:

-Copy the Logreader jar wherever you want.
+1. Copy the Logreader jar wherever you want.

-#### With tail

-    javaw -jar path/to/logreader.jar -u -f file1.txt file2.log
+2. javaw -jar path/to/logreader.jar -f file1.txt file2.log

-#### Without tail

-LogReader can be used without tail, but files won't be dynamically re-read for changes.
-This will be fixed later.

-The command is the same as above but without the -u flag.

-## Better installation
+## Better installation for CLI
-It's recommended to create an alias like this (again, remove the -u flag if you don't have tail):
+It's recommended to create an alias like this :

-    alias readlogs='javaw -jar path/to/logreader.jar -u -f'
+    alias readlogs='javaw -jar path/to/logreader.jar -f'

 You can now do
 			readlog someFile.txt someOtherFile.log &